 You can read more about how dual enrollment works here.

 You don’t need a full-ride scholarship to save money on your education.
 Applying for multiple small scholarships is a big help when it comes to capping your student loans.

 Our advice?
 Apply for as many scholarships as you can.
 Even the little ones will help you pay for things like books and fees you might not even be thinking about.
 You can use resources like Scholarships.com, Fastweb.com, and Unigo.com to help you find a scholarship you qualify for.

 5. Use Classfinder By Frank

-Frank’s newest product, Classfinder, is a service that allows students to access affordable online classes at up to 70% less*.
+Frank’s newest product, Classfinder, is a service that allows students to access affordable online classes.
 Our goal is to keep students on track to get a degree while saving the maximum amount of money in the process.

 You find your classes by searching our database, purchase the one that works for you, and once your school approves it, you’re good to go!
 In most cases, you can even use your remaining financial aid money from FAFSA® and get reimbursed for what you spent on the class.

 Going to college and figuring out how to save money on tuition isn’t easy, but you’re not alone in the struggle.
 Students all over the country are trying to find ways to save on college tuition.
 These five options put massive cost-savings right at your fingertips.